ideopunk/blog/markdown/blogposts/review-cod.md

 ---
 title: "Book Review: Children of Dune"
-date: "2021-10-10"
+date: "2021-10-30"
 status: "Strong beliefs, loosely held"
 preview: "Characters must do things in order to be interesting."
 ---

-[Peter Sanfilippo](https://twitter.com/petesanf?lang=en) and I recently did a two-person Children of Dune book club.
-I didn't quite like CoD when I read it a decade ago, but in preparation for the new Dune movie, I decided to reread the first four books.
-So, inspired by the reread and our conversations around it, here are some thoughts!
+I recently reread the first three Dune books, in preparation for the new Dune movie (which was excellent!).
+Unfortunately, Children of Dune (CoD) stuck out for its drop-off in quality.
+So, inspired by the reread and conversations with [Peter Sanfilippo](https://twitter.com/petesanf?lang=en), here are some thoughts!
 Minor spoilers throughout, with major spoilers for Dune and Dune Messiah.

 First and foremost, I was struck by how much it borrows from its predecessors.
 From Dune: A coming-of-age story, the protagonist escaping into the desert, intersecting plots from our villains (the Baron and the Corrinos!).
 From Dune Messiah: the transformation of Arrakis and the decay of the empire.